botbreeder/mudbasic/README.md

 A block of declarative code can be packaged like a function.
 Let's call these blocks _narratives_.

 ```
-= [10] is a cat
+[10 is a cat]

-100 [10] is an animal
+110 10 is an animal
-110 [10] has fur
+120 10 has fur
-120 the size of [10] is small
+130 the size of 10 is small
 ```

 A narrative is a user-defined statement.
 The first line is the header of the narrative.
 It declares the syntax of the statement being defined.
-In this example, `[10]` represents the identity the narrative is assigned to.
+In this example, `10` represents the thing the narrative is applied to.
 It's like the argument of a function.